trezor/blockbook/README.md

 ```

 ## Example command
-To run blockbook with fast synchronization, connection to ZeroMQ and providing https and socket.io interface, with database in local directory *data* and connected to local bitcoind at http://localhost:8332 with user rpc/rpc:
+To run blockbook with fast synchronization, connection to ZeroMQ and providing https and socket.io interface, with database in local directory *data* and connected to local bitcoind with configuration specified by parameter  *-blockchaincfg*:
 ```
-./blockbook -sync -parse -httpserver=127.0.0.1:8333 -socketio=127.0.01:8334 -certfile=server/testcert -zeromq=tcp://127.0.0.1:28332
+./blockbook -sync -blockchaincfg=configs/bitcoin_testnet.json -httpserver=127.0.0.1:8333 -socketio=127.0.01:8334 -certfile=server/testcert -logtostderr
 ```
-Blockbook logs only to stderr, logging to files is disabled.
+Blockbook logs to stderr *-logtostderr* or to directory specified by parameter *-log_dir* .
 Verbosity of logs can be tuned by command line parameters *-v* and *-vmodule*, details at https://godoc.org/github.com/golang/glog

 # Implemented coins